nskins/goby/README.md

 ## Contributing

+**UPDATE (04/13/17): We are currently refactoring the codebase.
+These changes will provide a more thorough test suite, additional documentation, and guidelines for contributing.
+Feel free to send a pull request during this time, but note that pull requests will not be merged until the refactor is complete.**

 Contributors of all skill levels are welcome.
 We do our best to identify issues that are suitable for open-source newcomers and veterans alike.
 Please see the [Issues](https://github.com/nskins/goby/issues) tab or tackle a completely unknown problem or feature!
 Also, please feel free to reach out to the owner ([nskins@umich.edu](mailto:nskins@umich.edu)) for any questions, comments, etc.

 Run the test suite before sending a pull request!: